zloirock/core-js/README.md

 // or

-import {fill, findIndex} from 'core-js/library/fn/array/virtual';
+import { fill, findIndex } from 'core-js/library/fn/array/virtual';

 Array(10)::fill(0).map((a, b) => b * b)::findIndex(it => it && !(it % 8)); // => 4